Generation Z is severe approximately homeownership — and already saving up for it

 But making sacrifices isn’t the best manner Gen Zers plan to move from renting to owning.

-For these could-be consumers, Bank of America govt Ann Thompson says it’s all about having a plan.
+Bank of America’s Ann Thompson says it’s all about having a plan for these could-be consumers.

 “Set your priorities,” Thompson stated.
 “How you pick to prioritize your spending goes a protracted manner.
-When asked what they’d do with $five,000, Gen Z stated they’d as a substitute placed it toward a down price over planning their dream wedding ceremony, going on a shopping spree or taking a holiday.”
+When asked what they’d do with $five 000, Gen Z stated they’d, as a substitute, place it toward a down price over planning their dream wedding ceremony, going on a shopping spree, or taking a holiday.”